 Do the Math, Don’t Rule Out Cards with Big Annual Fees

 That old phrase “The best things in life are free” doesn’t apply to travel rewards cards.
-Sure, it’d be great if you could travel the world with no annual fee credit cards, as no one likes to spend their money on annual fees.
-However, the real value in travel rewards cards comes with a price tag, and sometimes a big one.
+Sure, it’d be great if you could travel the world with no annual fee credit cards – no one likes to spend their money on fees.
+But the real value in travel rewards cards usually comes with a price tag, and sometimes a big one.

-These cards aren’t for everyone, but in this post, we hope to show you that you shouldn’t rule out cards with annual fees before you do the math for yourself.
+These pricey cards definitely aren’t for everyone – and certainly not for someone who doesn’t travel often.
+But in this post, we hope to show you that you shouldn’t rule out cards with annual fees before you do the math for yourself.
 You may find that the benefits far outweigh the cost.

 Instant Discount Through Travel Credits

 The Chase Sapphire Reserve’s $450 annual fee is misleading.
 It’s actually more like $150.
 That’s because the card comes with a $300 annual credit that applies automatically to any travel purchase.
 Whether it’s a plane ticket, Uber ride, hotel reservation or more, any purchase coded as travel qualifies.
 This travel credit is among the most flexible and lucrative in the points and miles world.

 You get similar kickbacks with the American Express Platinum Card, which comes with a $550 annual fee.
 You can apply $200 toward travel fees like baggage and seat assignment, and another $200 to Uber rides over the course of a year.

 Needless to say, you won’t find these benefits on a no-annual-fee card, or even a more modestly priced card.
 So while an annual fee of $450 or more may give you sticker shock, you have to factor this immediate discount in.